-For many British Dragonflies, we still do not fully understand several aspects of their ecology and habitat requirements.
-The BDS encourages investigations that will address some of these unanswered questions and the results could help to guide conservation and management of dragonfly sites.
+For many British Dragonflies we still do not fully understand several aspects of their ecology and habitat requirements.
+The BDS encourages investigations that will address these unanswered questions and the results could help to guide conservation and management of dragonfly sites.
 Members of the BDS have identified possible project ideas that might be of interest to those intending to study dragonflies and which will provide useful information for conservation.
 These projects will need to be developed by individual students or researchers and are given only as a guide to the kind of projects that might be undertaken.
 We are also happy for people to design their own projects.

 Whilst the BDS is happy to answer individual questions, Society members are not in a position to supervise projects or give detailed advice.
 Further information about dragonflies is available through our list of dragonfly books and the Journal of the BDS index of scientific papers.
 All BDS dragonfly distribution data can be viewed on the NBN Gateway website.
 If you have a particular question about any of these projects please contact the Conservation Officer.

 A detailed study of the behaviour of Aeshna isosceles in Stratiotes aloides